 Difficulty breathing and wheeze

-- Wheeze is extremely common in young children and is most often triggered by a viral infection.
-Most pre-school children with wheeze do not have asthma.
+Wheeze is extremely common in young children.
+It is most often triggered by a viral infection.
+Most preschool children with wheeze do not have asthma.

-- Children under 2 years of age with breathing difficulty may have bronchilitis.
-This is an extremely common condition that usually starts as a runny nose and cough but their breathing may get worse over the next 2-3 days.
+Children under 2 years of age with breathing difficulty may have bronchiolitis .
+This is an extremely common condition.
+It usually starts with a runny nose and

 When should you worry?